Cascading Failure Mitigation via Transmission Switching: Introduction

-This paper, first, aims to quantify the system susceptibility to cascading failures in terms of the system's stress.
-The paper, then, studies the impacts of transmission switching on reducing the system stress, and thereby lowering the system's susceptibility to cascading failures.
+First, this paper aims to quantify the system's susceptibility to cascading failures in terms of the system's stress.
+The paper then studies the impacts of transmission switching on reducing the system stress, and as a result, lowering the system's susceptibility to cascading failures.
 The contributions of this paper can be summarized as follows:

-\begin{enumerate} \item Further development of statistical metrics to measure system stress by introducing two new metrics; \item Examination of the impacts of preventive transmission switching on reducing stress during unusually stressed or poorly forecasted loading conditions; \item Investigation of the benefits of corrective transmission switching in reducing the system stress, after N-1 contingencies.
+\begin{enumerate} \item Further development of statistical metrics to measure system stress by introducing four new metrics, including indices for potential candidates for transmission switching; \item Examination of the impacts of preventive transmission switching on reducing stress during unusually stressed or poorly forecasted loading scenarios; \item Investigation of the benefits of corrective transmission switching in lowering the system stress, after N-1 contingencies.

 \end{enumerate}